dawbanc/sddm_bg_apod/README.md

 ```
 sudo make install
 ```
 While running that command, you will need to open your system settings and navigate to `Colors & Themes` then `Login Screen (SDDM)`.
-Once there, choose the `"NASA: Astronomy Picture of the Day"` and apply.
+Once there, choose the `"NASA: Astronomy Picture of the Day"` theme and apply.
+You may be prompted for superuser credentials.

 ### To uninstall:
 Run:
 ```
 sudo make uninstall
 ```
+While running that command, you will need to open your system settings and navigate to `Colors & Themes` then `Login Screen (SDDM)`.
+Once there, choose a theme that is __NOT__ the `"NASA: Astronomy Picture of the Day"` theme and apply.
+You may be prompted for superuser credentials.

 # Debugging